PS-3, due Oct 21

 class.
 You can organize things differently if you like.

-My implementation uses an ArrayList
+My implementation uses an ArrayList instance variable to

-objects that are in the drawing.
+store the Shape objects that are in the drawing.

 Because I know that all I'll ever add to the ArrayList

-an appropriate generic type with my ArrayList
+an appropriate generic type with my ArrayList.

-is organized so that the frontmost object is
+My ArrayList is organized so that the frontmost object is

-at index 0 of the ArrayList
+at index 0 of the ArrayList and objects appear in order

 from front to back.
 That way, when I'm searching for the first shape